• Skip to primary navigation

 Diet Details

-My Brown Butter Mushroom Pasta is nut-free and vegetarian.
+My Brown Butter Mushroom Pasta is egg and nut-free and vegetarian.
 You can also make it gluten-free if you switch to gluten-free pasta.

 Adapting My Brown Butter Mushroom Pasta for Your Family